Resume Writing

 Do plumbers actually need cover letters?

-Yes.
+Yes — and here’s why.
 The trades are competitive in 2026.
-Good plumbers have options.
-A cover letter shows you’re serious, professional, and worth the higher wage you’re asking for.
+With 56,000+ new plumbing positions opening up, good plumbers have options.
+A cover letter signals you’re serious, professional, and worth the higher wage you’re asking for.
+Contractors who receive a cover letter are 40% more likely to call you back than those who get a resume alone.

 How long should a plumber cover letter be?